Finite-time Koopman Identifier: A Unified Batch-online Learning Framework for Joint Learning of Koopman Structure and

 Now, \eqref{eq:23} can be rewritten as

-where $({\bar h_\theta }^T({\xi _\theta }) \otimes {I_{{n_{{\xi _\theta }}}}}) \in {\mathbb{R} ^{{n_{{\xi _\theta }}}({n_{{\xi _\theta }}} + {m_\xi }) \times {n_{{\xi _\theta }}}}}$ and $\tilde \Sigma _\theta ^{vec} \in {\mathbb{R} ^{{n_{{\xi _\theta }}}({n_{{\xi _\theta }}} + {m_\xi })}}$.
+where $({\bar h_\theta }^{\top}(t) \otimes {I_{{n_{{\xi _\theta }}}}}) \in {\mathbb{R} ^{{n_{{\xi _\theta }}}({n_{{\xi _\theta }}} + {m_\xi }) \times {n_{{\xi _\theta }}}}}$ and $\tilde \Sigma _\theta ^{vec} \in {\mathbb{R} ^{{n_{{\xi _\theta }}}({n_{{\xi _\theta }}} + {m_\xi })}}$.

-\begin{rem} Standard batch learning practice for parameter convergence of the Koopman identifier (i.e., for its generalization guarantees) \cite{han2020deep,netto2018robust} leverages statistical learning theory to provide probably approximately correct (PAC) sample complexity bounds on the learned model.
-PAC analysis, however, requires a huge number of i.i.d samples to guarantee generalization, which depends on the VC-dimension \cite{vapnik2013nature,blockeel2013machine} of the search space.
+\begin{rem} Standard batch learning practice for parameter convergence of the Koopman identifier (i.e., for its generalization guarantees) \citep{han2020deep,netto2018robust} leverages statistical learning theory to provide probably approximately correct (PAC) sample complexity bounds on the learned model.
+PAC analysis, however, requires a huge number of i.i.d samples to guarantee generalization, which depends on the VC-dimension \citep{vapnik2013nature,blockeel2013machine} of the search space.
 On the other hand, online learning algorithms guarantee parameter convergence (usually asymptotic guarantees in time) under restrictive and hard-to-verify persistence of excitation conditions.
-It is of vital importance to design learning algorithms that bring the best of both worlds together and provide finite-time guarantees under easy-to-verify conditions (rather than i.i.d conditions) on samples that depend only on the dimension of the search space and not its VC-dimension. \end{rem}
+It is critical to design learning algorithms that bring the best of both worlds together and provide finite-time guarantees under easy-to-verify conditions (rather than i.i.d conditions) on samples that depend only on the dimension of the search space and not its VC-dimension. \end{rem}

-In this paper, we store a mini-batch of past samples in a history stack and retrieve them during online learning using the experience replay technique.
-The experience replay technique records past data and collects them in the history stack as
+In this paper, we store a mini-batch of past samples in a history stack and retrieve them during online learning using the experience replay (also known as concurrent learning) technique \citep{chowdhary2010concurrent,modares2013adaptive}.
+This technique needs to collect past data in the history stack as

-where ${t_1},\,...,\,{t_p}$ are past historic recording times and $p$ is the number of recorded data points in the history stack.
-The identification error for the $j$-th recorded sample is given as
+$p$ is the number of collected data points that are stacked in the history stack, and ${t_1},\,...,\,{t_p}$ are their associated recorded times.
+The error of identification for the $j$-th collected data point is calculated as follows